Following find answers to frequently asked questions for the

 May an institution submit multiple applications with different Program Directors/Principal Investigators (PDs/PIs)?

-Institutions may submit multiple applications with different PD/PIs as long as each application pertains to a unique topic or question.
-PD/PIs should meet the eligibility requirements listed in the Section III Eligibility Information section of each announcement and have the expertise and experience in the scientific area or infrastructure function for which training is being proposed in each application.
+Institutions may submit multiple applications with different PDs/PIs as long as each application pertains to a unique topic or question.
+PDs/PIs should meet the eligibility requirements listed in Section III: Eligibility Information of each announcement and have the expertise and experience in the scientific area or infrastructure function for the proposed training in each application.

-The PI/PD for a D71 planning grant award would be expected to be the PI/PD on the resulting application for the research training award (D43).
+The PI/PD for a D71 planning grant award would be expected to be the PI/PD on the resulting application for the research training award (D43) or be a Multiple PI.

 Can multiple applications be submitted with the same PD/PI?